 Do what you’re good at and create content you can earn on.
 Stream and work with major brands.

-There are agencies that bring streamers together and connect them to brands.
+There are agencies that bring streamers together and connect them to brands that are interested in being sponsors for Twitch streamers.
 An agency such acts as a representative for you and collects a percentage for their work, such as a % from all campaigns.
 There are two options for working with an agency: exclusive and open.
 An exclusive contract means that the agency is the only one that can offer you to work with brands and even if you find a sponsor by yourself, the agency will take over the contact and take a cut.
 Sometimes agencies offer a fixed salary in exchange for the total amount in campaign money that is earned.
-An open contract means that the agency can find the streamer work and earn a percentage from campaigns in which it participates, but the streamer can also look for sponsors on their own.
+An open contract means that the agency can find the streamer work and earn a percentage from campaigns in which it participates, but the streamer can also look for sponsors on its own.

 Be your own agent